sonobeacon/iOS-SonoNet-SDK/README.md

  `let credentials = SonoSystemCredentials(apiKey: "YOUR_API_KEY", locationId: "YOUR_LOCATION_ID")
   sonoSystem.bind(withCredentials: credentials)`

-Use the closure callback to receive the content of detected Sono beacons:
+Use the closure callback to receive the content of detected Sonobeacons:

  `sonoSystem.didReceiveContent = { [weak self] content in
             guard let strongSelf = self else { return }